litozz/NeuralNetsTutorial/README.md

 # Neural Nets Tutorial

 In this repo, I would like to show a brief hands-on neural network tutorial.
+The aim is cover from artificial neuron (McCulloch-Pitts) to current neural network, justifying why it is necessary.
+The tutorial finish by a little example in Keras.

 Credits for the dataset: